 This course will focus on the development of skills associated with Musical Theatre: singing, acting and dance/movement.
-Units will be divided into singing (vocal warm- ups and exercises, breathing/relaxation exercises, song selection, auditioning), acting (telling a story through song and dance, scene study, monologue selection, solo/duet/ensemble work), and dance/movement (styles of ballet, jazz, tap, musical theatre/modern dance; strength/flexibility, student choreography).
+Units will be divided into singing (vocal warm- ups and exercises, breathing/relaxation exercises, song selection, auditioning), acting (telling a story through song and dance, scene study, monologue selection, solo/duet/ensemble work), and dance/movement (basic musical theatre dance skills and important choreographers).
 In addition, students will explore the history of Musical Theatre in America within each unit to gain an understanding of how musical theatre has changed/developed over time and has impacted society/culture.
 Assessment is based on specific grading criteria, teacher observation of work habits, and technical/creative growth.